Purpose-built storage engine with HTAP dual-format storage, optimized for modern hardware.

 Sub-2-second recovery from any crash.
 WAL replay proportional to recent changes, not database size.

 HeliosCore powers the storage layer in both HeliosDB Lite and HeliosDB Full editions.
-Start building with the next-generation storage engine today.
+HTAP dual-format storage, Direct I/O, adaptive compression, and ML-powered optimization — start building with the next-generation storage engine today.